-You can also find many more types of templates for Photoshop.
+You can also find many more types of templates for Adobe Photoshop CC.
 These options include restaurant menus, event flyers, emails, packaging design, and many more.
 Everything that canva has to offer can be found as a Photoshop template.

 There are also thousands of native templates within Photoshop.
 So, you can easily find the template you want and, due to the greater control over the photo, make changes to differentiate it from others who've previously used it.

 Having access to stock photos can go a long way toward helping you get the exact designs that you want.
 This is especially true if you create featured images for your website, infographics, or social media posts.